Lockington Bamawm United Football Club

 The Lockington Bamawm United Football Club is an Australian Rules Football club which competes in the Heathcote District Football League.

 The club, known as the Lockington Bamawm United Cats, is based in Lockington & Bamawm, Victoria and has participated in the HDFL since 2001.

 The Cats have appeared in six grand finals since 2001, winning four.

 History

-In 1990 the Northern Districts FL merged with the Echuca FL to form the Northern and Echuca Football League.
-Lockington and Bamawm were two clubs that had a long association with the Echuca league decided to merge and compete in this new competition.
-This league lasted for seven seasons before disbanding. the club made the Grand Final twice but lost on both occasions.
+In 1990, the Northern Districts Football League merged with the Echuca Football League to form the Northern and Echuca Football League.
+Lockington and Bamawm, two clubs with a long-standing association with the Echuca league, decided to merge and compete in the new competition.
+The league operated for seven seasons before disbanding.
+During this period, the club reached the Grand Final twice but was defeated on both occasions.

-In 1997 the club moved to the Bendigo Football League.
-The club made the finals in their first year but its final two seasons yielded only one victory.
-Four seasons for 15 wins.
+In 1997, the club joined the Bendigo Football League.
+LBU made the finals in its first year; however, the following two seasons were challenging, producing only one victory.
+Across its four-year tenure in the Bendigo Football League, the club accumulated a total of 15 wins.